awesto/django-shop/docs/reference/product-models.rst

 An optional, but highly recommended field is the products item number, declared as ``product_code``.
 It shall return a unique and language independent identifier for each product, to be identifiable.
-In most cases the product code is implemented by the product model itself, but in some circumstances it may be implemented by the product's variation.
+In most cases the product code is implemented by the product model itself, but in some circumstances it may be implemented by the product's variant.
 The ``SmartPhone`` from the demo code is one such example.

 The example section of **djangoSHOP** contains a few models which can be copied and adopted to the